Illuminated Chronicle

-The Chronicon Pictum or Illuminated Chronicle (Képes Krónika, Obrázková kronika, Ungarische Bilderchronik, also referred to as the Illustrated Chronicle, Chronica Hungarorum, Chronicon Hungarie Pictum, Chronica Picta or Chronica de Gestis Hungarorum) is a medieval illustrated chronicle from the Kingdom of Hungary from the 14th century.
+The Illuminated Chronicle or Chronicon Pictum (Képes Krónika, Ungarische Bilderchronik) is a medieval illustrated chronicle from the Kingdom of Hungary from the 14th century.
 It represents the artistic style of the royal court of King Louis I of Hungary.
 The codex is a unique source of art, medieval and cultural history.

-The chronicle's full name is: Chronicon Pictum – Marci de Kalt Chronica de Gestis Hungarorum (Illustrated Chronicle – Mark of Kalt's Chronicle About the Deeds of the Hungarians).
+In the prologue, the author calls his work as Chronica de gestis Hungarorum, meaning "Chronicle of the Deeds of the Hungarians".